 Overview of prolapsed uterus

-A prolapsed uterus is a uterus (womb) that has slipped into the vagina.
-Uterine prolapse can be uncomfortable and embarrassing, as well as cause urination problems and interfere with sexual intercourse.
+In some cases, uterine prolapse can be uncomfortable and embarrassing, as well as cause urination problems and interfere with sexual intercourse.

 - Difficulty passing a bowel movement

 - Feeling like your internal organs are “falling out,” or like you’re sitting on a ball

 - Increased discharge or bleeding from the vagina

 - Pain or achy feeling in the lower back

 Typically, the uterus is held in place above the vagina by a group of muscles and ligaments called the pelvic floor.
 A prolapsed uterus occurs when the pelvic muscles and ligaments that support the uterus weaken to the point where they no longer support the uterus.

 This condition is most common in women who have given birth vaginally, but women who have never given birth can also develop a prolapsed uterus in some cases.